mythril-forge/homebrew-spells/spells/cantrips/control-flames.md

 	- It spreads more slowly.
 	- It extinguishes if you command it to.
 - You change the flame's color.
-- You cause simple shapes to appear within the flames&mdash;such as the vague form of a creature, an inanimate object, or a location&mdash;and animate as you like until the end of your next turn.
+- You cause simple shapes&mdash;such as the vague form of a creature, an inanimate object, or a location&mdash;to appear within the flames.
+	This effect lasts until the end of your next turn.

 ---

 **Sources:** XGE, page 152

-**Quality Assurance:** :star: personal pass
+**Quality Assurance:** :star2: personal pass